CapsAdmin/one-click-lua-launch/README.md

 :: Uses curl or powershell
 call:DownloadFile "https://foobar.com/baz.exe" "baz.exe"
 ```
+The DownloadFile function on Windows will use curl, powershell or Windows Script Host
+depending on what's available.
+It should work on windows 2000 and up, but beware of the
+lack of https support on old versions of windows.

 When downloading an executable it's good practice to run validation afterwards
 to make sure it works.
 For example, if `lua_downloaded_and_validated`
 doesn't exist download luajit.exe, check if the exit code is correct by running